Frequently Asked Questions About Covered California

 Legal residents of the state of California who purchase their own insurance or who are uninsured may shop for health care coverage through Covered California.

-When does open enrollment for Covered California begin?
+When is the open enrollment period for Covered California?

 I already receive health insurance through my employer.
 Do I need to do anything?